Gustav Ludwig Hertz

-Gustav Ludwig Hertz (/de/; 22 July 1887 – 30 October 1975) was a German experimental physicist who shared the 1925 Nobel Prize in Physics with James Franck "for their discovery of the laws governing the impact of an electron upon an atom".
+Gustav Ludwig Hertz (/de/; 22 July 1887 – 30 October 1975) was a German experimental physicist who shared the 1925 Nobel Prize in Physics with James Franck "for their discovery of the laws governing the impact of an electron upon an atom."

 Biography

 Education and career

 Gustav Ludwig Hertz was born on 22 July 1887 in Hamburg, Germany, the son of Gustav Theodor Hertz, a lawyer, and Auguste Arning.
-He attended the Gelehrtenschule des Johanneums before studying at the universities of Göttingen (1906–1907), Munich (1907–1908), and Berlin (1908–1911).
+He attended the Gelehrtenschule des Johanneums before studying at the University of Göttingen (1906–1907), the Ludwig-Maximilians-Universität München (1907–1908), and the Friedrich Wilhelm University of Berlin (1908–1911).
 He received his Ph.D. in 1911 under Heinrich Rubens.

-In 1913, Hertz was appointed Research Assistant at the Physics Institute of the University of Berlin.
+In 1913, Hertz was appointed Research Assistant at the Physics Institute of the Friedrich Wilhelm University of Berlin.
 The following year, Hertz, along with James Franck, performed an experiment on inelastic electron collisions in gases.
 In 1925, Hertz and Franck were jointly awarded the Nobel Prize in Physics for their experiment.

 From 1914, Hertz served in the military during World War I. In 1915, he joined Fritz Haber's unit that would introduce poisonous chlorine gas as a weapon.
 He was seriously wounded that year.
-In 1917, he returned to the University of Berlin as a Privatdozent.
+In 1917, he returned to the Friedrich Wilhelm University of Berlin as a Privatdozent.
 In 1920, he became a research physicist at the Philips Incandescent Lamp Factory in Eindhoven.
 In 1925, he was appointed Director of the Physics Institute at the University of Halle.
-In 1928, he became Director of the Physics Institute at Technische Hochschule Berlin (THB – now Technische Universität Berlin).
+In 1928, he became Director of the Physics Institute at Technische Hochschule Berlin (THB).
 While there, he developed an isotope separation technique via gaseous diffusion.

 Since Hertz was an officer during World War I, he was temporarily protected from Nazi policies and the Law for the Restoration of the Professional Civil Service, but eventually the policies and laws became more stringent, and at the end of 1934 he was forced to resign from his position at THB, as he was classified as a "second degree part-Jew" (his grandfather, Gustav Ferdinand Hertz, had been Jewish as a child, before his whole family had converted to Lutheranism in 1834).
-The same year, he became Director of Research Laboratory II at Siemens.
-While there, he continued his work on atomic physics and ultrasound, but he eventually discontinued his work on isotope separation.
+Hertz was part of ArbeitsGemeinschaft Cornelius (AGC) working group since 1939.
+To 1935 to 1945, he continued his work on gas discharges, electron-atomic physics, ultrasound, and basic research and development for a cyclotron circular accelerator for possible use in the research facilities at Heidelberg University and Leipzig University, but he eventually discontinued his work on isotope separation.
+In April 1944, he became Director of Research Laboratory II at Siemens.
 He stayed at Siemens until 1945 when he departed to the Soviet Union.